cmu-05-332/cmu-05-332.github.io/docs/homework/HW3/index.md

 ### Exploring Automatic Accessibility

 Before getting started in your manual evaluation of the accessibility of this page, use one of the many (free) accessibility evaluation tools to get a quick sense of obvious problems that should be fixed.
 There are many such tools, and you’re free to use whatever one you want, but one good option is [WAVE](http://wave.webaim.org/extension/).
+There are others so feel free to explore.

 Copy & paste the output from WAVE (or your preferred tool) into your lab notebook.
 Then write a short description of the main problems that the tool was able to discover.